 In addition to displaying such unique attractions as the elevator and the Ferris wheel, the White City was the hunting ground of a charming, affable pharmacist known as H.H.
 Holmes, popularized in recent years as the “Devil in the White City”.

 Holmes bought a drugstore at the corner of S. Wallace and W. 63rd Street in the Englewood neighborhood of Chicago, two miles from the fair.
 He killed the woman he bought it from, and then purchased a lot across from the drugstore and built a three-story, block-long hotel which he designed into a labyrinth of inescapable rooms and blind corridors in which to trap and torture his victims.

-By the time Holmes was finished he had killed at least 27 people, most of them women, although, according to authorities, he was likely was responsible for many more deaths, perhaps as many as 200.
+By the time Holmes was finished he had murdered at least 27 people, most of them women, although, according to authorities, he was likely responsible for many more, perhaps as many as 200.

 Holmes was hanged in 1896 and like John Wayne Gacy remained calm and amiable right up to his execution, another model citizen, tragically misunderstood.

 The corner of S. Wallace and W. 63rd Street today looks nothing like it did in 1893.
 Today a United States Post Office stands on the spot were Holmes’ murder castle once stood.
-The Midway Plaisance is a calm tree-lined boulevard overlooked by the ivy covered towers of the university.
+The Midway Plaisance is a calm tree-lined boulevard overlooked by the ivy covered towers of the University of Chicago.
 You would never know that anything out of the ordinary ever happened here.